 Organizations can combat patient leakage by ensuring that they employ the most respected, experienced, and well-regarded providers that they can find.
 This should help with patients that choose to voluntarily go out-of-network for care that can be provided within their current health system.

 Another excellent way to combat patient leakage is to enhance the patient experience.
-There are a couple tips that can help your system accomplish this:
+There are a couple of tips that can help your system accomplish this:

 Make sure that there is clear communication between physicians and patients.

 Having clear communication between providers and their patients is key to creating a positive patient experience and engagement.
 For example, approving a standardized EHR software across the continuum of care allows for convenient and direct access to a patient’s medical records for all of the providers within the network.
-This not only lessens the burden of the providers, but also eases the patient’s responsibility of having to reiterate the same information multiple times.
+This not only lessens the burden of the providers but also eases the patient’s responsibility of having to reiterate the same information multiple times.